 Throughout Bill’s business career he has actively worked for nonprofits at the board level, beginning at 26 when he became the youngest trustee ever to serve as Chairman of the Board of Trustees for the Vermont Arts Council–– a post he repeated at 41.
 At 30, he joined the Board of the Vermont Symphony Orchestra, and in 1984, he became Chairman of the Vermont Folklife Center.
 Bill has also chaired the Boards of Fletcher Allen Health Care, Vermont Public Radio, the Vermont Statehood Bicentennial Commission, The Vermont Board of Libraries, and the Vermont Business Roundtable where he also served on its Telecommunications & Information Technology Task Force.
 He has been a member of and spoken at The Direct Marketing Association, the American Video Duplication Association, which he co-founded, and Book Expo.
 In addition, he has advised many non-profit and educational organizations on a variety of cultural and technical projects including the Governor’s Telecommunications Task Force, Vermont Public Radio, and the National Endowment for the Arts.
 He has taught courses at the University of Vermont in music, technology and business.
-He currently chairs the VT Legislature’s Blue Ribbon Tax Structure Commission and serves on the Legislature’s Farm-to-Plate Commission.
+He chaired the VT Legislature’s Blue Ribbon Tax Structure Commission and served on the Process Team for the Farm to Plate Strategic Planning Process.

 Meet Our Advisors

 The strength of the Peer to Peer Collaborative program truly comes from our talented pool of Peer Advisors.
-We are fortunate to have a select group of Peer Advisors who are all successful CEOs, CFOs and COOs with demonstrated entrepreneurial track records.
-In each Peer to Peer engagement, they - bring their successes, lessons learned and wisdom to bear when working with a client team.
+We are fortunate to have been able to engage a talented group of Peer Advisors who are all successful CEOs, CFOs and COOs with demonstrated entrepreneurial track records.
+In each Peer to Peer engagement, they bring their successes, lessons learned and wisdom to bear when working with a client team.
 Learn more about their talents below.

-He has been with the company since 1982 and is presently serving as an advisor (he prefers the title of coach).
+After retiring in January, 2005 from serving as the President and Chief Executive Officer of The Vermont Country Store, Bob was recruited to join the Windham Foundation as its CEO in 2011.
+Bob had been with the Vermont Country Store since 1982 and is presently serving as an advisor (he prefers the title of coach).
 Originally hired as Assistant to the President, Bob held the positions of Vice President – Merchandising, Executive Vice President, Chief Operating Officer, and was selected as the first non-family president of the business in 1994.
 He was promoted to Chief Executive Officer in 1996 and led the company through its first strategic planning process.
 Bob's previous retail experience was with Eastern Mountain Sports, a retail and catalog company.
 Bob is currently the chair of the Champlain College board of trustees, a trustee and chair of strategic planning for the Mark Skinner Library in Manchester, Vermont and recently concluded nearly ten-years of service to the Preservation Trust of Vermont.
 Past board associations also include the Vermont Institute of Science, the Orton Family Foundation and Long Trail School.
+In 2016, Bob became the 8th President of Green Mountain College.

 Bob Barton is the CEO of Catalyst Financial Group, Inc. and for over 28 years he has focused his attention on financing renewable energy (solar, wind, hydro, co-generation), recycling, pollution prevention and energy and water efficiency projects.
 Read More